Skip to Main Content

 Using Google Advanced Search Features

 This YouTube video from Suffolk Community College explains how to use several features on the Advanced Search screen to get more precise results from your Google searches.
-To find the Advanced Search screen, look for Settings under the search box after doing an initial search or search Advanced in Google.

-The Google Advanced Search screen resembles many of the Library database search screens since they are all based on Boolean operators, (AND, OR, NOT) and have additional filters (such as date ranges, types of documents, language, etc. The site or domain filter allows you to search only .edu (education domains) or .gov (government domains) or .org (organization domains).
+The Google Advanced Search screen resembles many of the Library database search screens since they are all based on Boolean operators (AND, OR, NOT) and have additional filters (such as date ranges, types of documents, language, etc.).
+The site or domain filter allows you to search only .edu (education domains) or .gov (government domains) or .org (organization domains).